 What if I'm Not Invited to Apply?

-If your first attempt is unsuccessful, all is not lost, should you not qualify for Express Entry.
-Your profile stays in the pool for 12 months, giving you time to work on getting your score up.
-There are also a number of other visa options to pursue, from the Provincial Nominee Program (PNP) to Canada's Start-up and Business Visa.
+If your first attempt is unsuccessful, all is not lost; should you not qualify for Express Entry.
+Your profile stays in the pool for 12 months, giving you time to improve your score.
+There are also many other visa options, from the Provincial Nominee Program (PNP) to Canada's Start-up and Business Visas.

 Other Pathways to Canada